fdosani/better-interviews/docs/interviewing_options.md

 #### Cons

 - Possibility of candidates plagiarizing work
-- Can bias against people whom have family commitments (caregivers, single parents, etc.) depending on the level of effort needed
+- This could indirectly discriminate against some candidates who do not have the time outside of work (family, children, caregiver, religious commitments etc.)
 - Again can unintentionally discriminate based on age (favouring those whom might have more free time and can iterate on better solutions)
 - Depending on the complexity of the assignment it may require time for someone